Kobeeeef/XTABLES/README.md

 `XTablesClient` is part of the `org.kobe.xbot.Client` package, providing an interface to interact with a server for storing, retrieving, and managing data updates in various formats.
 This document details the methods available in the `XTablesClient` class, including their usage and new enhancements related to caching and error handling.

+## Comparison with FRC Network Tables

+`XTablesClient` boasts superior performance and efficiency compared to traditional FRC Network Tables.
+Here are some key statistics highlighting the differences:

+- **Message Rate**:
+  - **FRC Network Tables**: Approximately 10 to 20 thousand messages per second.
+  - **XTablesClient**: Capable of sending around 450,000 updates per second, which translates to 30 million messages per minute with 0% loss.

+- **Latency**:
+  - **FRC Network Tables**: Typically higher latency due to lower message rates and less optimized data handling.
+  - **XTablesClient**: Average round-trip latency of 0.6ms in a local wireless network, ensuring almost zero latency for real-time applications.

+- **Efficiency**:
+  - **FRC Network Tables**: Basic data management and limited functionalities.
+  - **XTablesClient**: Enhanced with advanced features such as dynamic data compression, caching, and hybrid P2P video streaming for maximum optimization.

+- **Functionality**:
+  - **FRC Network Tables**: Primarily designed for basic data sharing and communication.
+  - **XTablesClient**: Includes a comprehensive suite of features such as mDNS integration, custom logging, server-side scripting, and extensive caching mechanisms, making it a versatile tool for complex robotics applications and competitions.

 ## mDNS Integration